usask-rc/radiam-hubzero/README.md

 ### Plugin Configuration

-The plugin is installed and available to administrators after running the migration above.
-There is nothing to config for the plugin.
+There two radiam plugins installed, one for the cron type and one for the projects type.
+The plugins are installed and available to administrators after running the migration above.

+There is nothing to config for the radiam plugin of the projects type.

+For the radiam plugin of the cron type,

+- Log into your HubZero administration section
+- Click on the menu for Components and find Cron in the list and click on it
+- Edit the `Post data to Radiam API` cron job to meet your needs
+- Publish the `Post data to Radiam API` cron job to start running the Radiam Agent on HubZero

 ## Viewing